 - Home & Workshop Products

-The John Deere dealer technician job training program is a two-year associate's degree in which you'll how to troubleshoot, service, repair, and rebuild the equipment that keeps John Deere customers running strong.
+The John Deere dealer technician job training program is a two-year associate's degree in which you'll learn how to troubleshoot, service, repair, and rebuild the equipment that keeps John Deere customers running strong.
 You'll choose whether you want to focus on agriculture and turf equipment or construction and forestry equipment, but regardless of what you choose, you'll work with top-notch schools and dealer sponsors to gain the skills and experience necessary for you to become an essential member of a John Deere dealership team.

 Maintain and repair the equipment that helps feed a growing population and keeps our world beautiful.